exhq/neOwOfetch/README.md

 You can further configure NeOwOfetch to your horrible taste.
 Through the use of command-line flags and idfk i havent implemented it yet.

 NeOwOfetch supports almost like 2 different operating systems.
 From Linux to Linux.
 If your favourite operating system is unsupported i dont give a shit, ill get to it when i get to it. for now its just arch and ubuntu

 <h1 align="center">how to use</h1>

 after you decided that you have enough brain damage to use this mess, you can clone this repo (`git clone https://github.com/exhq/neowofetch`)

 after cloning this mess, you can either run it (`go run main.go`) or install it (`go install main.go`) which will add it to your /usr/bin

+...or you can use <a href="https://nightly.link/exhq/neOwOfetch/workflows/build/main/artifact.zip"> this link</a> to get a binary of the most recent commit

 <h1 align="center">customizibility</h1>

 after running the program for the first time, there should be two files in `~/.config/neowofetch/`

 ### conf file

 `conf` is the layout of the information. the syntax is `print/info */bold/bold|blue info/text`

 examples:
 `println italic|blue hello world` this would print an italic blue "hello world" that ends with a new line. (if you dont want the newline, replace `println` with `print`)

 `info bold|yellow|nouwu GPU` this would print out your GPU in a bold yellow color without uwuifying.
 NOTICE: not all fonts support bold/italic

 ### colors file

 this file is pretty self explainatory, you can define your own colors in RGB which you can later use in your conf file
 example:
 blue 0 0 255